-Relevant Interest in Shares and Options
+Relevant Interest in Shares and Options as at the date of this report

-175,000 ordinary shares and options ex-price 20c expiring 30/11/2016 to acquire 587,500shares.
+175,000 ordinary shares and options ex-price 20c expiring 30/11/2016 to acquire 587,500 shares.

 REMUNERATION REPORT (Audited)

 This report details the nature and amount of remuneration for each Director of the Group and for the Executives receiving the highest remuneration.